 Note: A grant from NSF goes to the institution, not to the PI.
 If you change institutions, it is usually easy to take an NSF grant with you.
 However, you must negotiate with your current and future institution.
 NSF will not intervene in these negotiations.

 Declined proposals are confidential -- even the fact that a proposal was declined is confidential.
 For grants, the titles, abstracts, PIs, funding amounts, .. are public information, but the proposal itself is confidential.

 Almost all NSF information is available over the web.
-The main NSF web page http://www.nsf.gov gives you access to all NSF program descriptions, publications (including the NSF Program Guide), program descriptions and current deadlines, the phone numbers and e-mail addresses of project directors, etc.
+The main NSF web page http://www.nsf.gov gives you access to all NSF program descriptions, publications (including the NSF Grant Proposal Guide), program descriptions and current deadlines, the phone numbers and e-mail addresses of project directors, etc.

 The FastLane system http://www.fastlane.nsf.gov is an interactive real-time system used to conduct NSF business over the Internet.
-All programs now require that proposals be submitted through FastLane or through grants.gov.
+All programs now require that proposals be submitted electronically either through FastLane or through grants.gov.
 The grants office at your institution can set up an account for you so that you can submit proposals and check their status through FastLane.
 If you are asked to write a review or be on a panel, the program officer will give you an id and password to give you access to the proposals.

 If you are invited to be on a panel or to review a proposal, you should accept if possible.
 Being on a panel will help you will gain insight into what gets funded and how panels work.
-The peer review system only works if you, as a member of your community, understands that every proposal you submit, you incur a debt of six proposals to review.
+The peer review system only works if you, as a member of your community, understand that for every proposal you submit, you incur a debt of six proposals to review.
 Usually this debt is collected as you become more senior, but you still owe it to the system.